yukta-moolya/career_counselling/README.md

 # Career Counselling Assistant (RAG-based QA with Ollama)

-This project is an AI assistant for answering parent Doubt & Questions about school programs, partnerships, and pricing.
-It uses a PDF document as knowledge and a local LLaMA model for answers.
+This project is an AI-powered assistant designed to answer parents' and students' questions about career options after 10th grade in India.
+It uses a PDF document as its knowledge base and leverages a locally hosted LLaMA model (via Ollama) to provide accurate, contextual responses using Retrieval-Augmented Generation (RAG).
+The system is built using LangChain, FAISS, and includes a feedback mechanism to log user satisfaction.

 ## 🔧 Features